 It can read and write FAT floppies, read ISO 9660 CD-ROMs, has simple DOS commands (use "help" to see what can be done).

-The interesting thing is virtual ROM drive V, as it's Dakota Operating System disk, where all BIOS-level programs reside in 6MD (script) or 6XE (code) format.
+The interesting thing is virtual ROM drive V (dump for research purposes), as it's Dakota Operating System disk, where all BIOS-level programs reside in 6MD (script) or 6XE (code) format.
 You can run them, but remember to know what you're doing with FLASH and FUPDATE programs, they're for flashing Dakota drive image.
 As Dakota runs every system boot and Easy Setup is only a GUI of it, modifying Dakota drive may damage your hardware.

 Blocks command just draws random blocks on screen.
 WAVE.6XE program plays wave sounds while BMP.6XE shows bitmaps.
 DESKTOP is Easy Setup environment.